qiuyugong2181/AIRR-ML-25-Adaptive-Immune-Profiling-Challenge/README.md

 Repertoires are encoded using exact 3-mers, 9 different gapped 3-mers, mismatch-smoothed k-mers, and V and J gene usage.
 Features are normalized per repertoire and used to train an XGBoost classifier tuned with Optuna.
 Feature scoring is based directly on XGBoost importance.
 More robust approaches such as SHAP or permutation importance would be preferable, but they were computationally too expensive for this run.

 ### 3 and 4.
 Feature Split Ensemble for Datasets 7 and 8
+Features used are same with notebook method 2
 For datasets 7 and 8, each feature group is trained as a separate model and combined in a second stage ensemble.
 Model 3 uses XGBoost for the base models and logistic regression for the ensemble.
 Model 4 uses logistic regression for the base models and XGBoost for the ensemble.